 Becoming a Foster Carer means all the same snuggles, scritches, playtime, and purrs that owning a cat does - but without the lifelong commitment (unless you choose to adopt your foster cat!).
 It is a rewarding experience that positively impacts on the quality of life of cats who haven't found their forever families yet.

-We cover all veterinary expenses for our foster cats, and can provide you with a starter pack if needed (litter and tray, food and water bowls, bedding, and toys).
-Most of our foster carers are able to cover ongoing food and litter costs, but we can even help with those if needed.
+We cover all veterinary expenses for our foster cats, and can provide you with everything you need to get started (litter and tray, food and water bowls, bedding, toys, etc).
+Though most of our foster carers are able to cover ongoing food and litter costs, we are able to supply those if needed.
 All you need to provide is the space, patience, and love!

 A Foster Carer for IFR is someone who cares for and provides a temporary home to a homeless cat belonging to IFR; either until the cat is adopted, during a set period (in the case of a regular foster carer's absence), or for as long as the Foster Carer is able and willing.